 6.2 If, however, you are forced under duress to make such a payment or your personal safety is threatened, seek advice as soon as possible after the event from your Head of Department/Centre/Activity or the Registrar's Office and make a record of the payment in your departmental Register of Interests file (See Financial Procedure 1: Conflicts of Interest Policy and Procedures).

 6.3 If you are required to make a legitimate payment to a public official on behalf of the University you must avoid making the payment in cash wherever possible and ask for a receipt detailing the reason for the payment.
 Ensure payments are reported in line with University Financial Regulations but, if you have any suspicions or concerns regarding a request for a payment, report it to your Head of Department/Centre/Activity or to the Registrar’s Office.

 7.1 Corporate and Personal Responsibilities

-7.1.1 Responsibility for the implementation of this Policy lies with the Registrar, acting on behalf of the University Council.
+7.1.1 Responsibility for the implementation of this Policy lies with the Secretary to Council, acting on behalf of the University Council.